Ficool

 Before their conversation could continue, a loud, confident voice rang out across the room.

-"I challenge Lucian to a friendly duel!"
+"I challenge Lucian to a duel!"

 All heads turned toward the source.